sourcegraph/handbook/content/departments/product-engineering/product/onboarding/index.md

 ### Set up the basics

 - [Configure your GitHub notifications.](../../../../company-info-and-process/onboarding/git-intro/github-notifications/index.md)
+  - Make sure that your Name is set to your First and Last name on GitHub so that other teammates can easily indentify you.
+Go to GitHub -> Your profile -> Edit profile -> Fill out the ‘Name field’ -> Save
 - Familiarize yourself with our [team chat](../../../../company-info-and-process/communication/team_chat.md) and join team channels on Slack, as well as any other channels you find interesting.
 [Product team chat documentation](../../../../company-info-and-process/communication/team_chat.md#product).
 - Set up your [local development environment](https://docs.sourcegraph.com/dev/setup).
 If you encounter any issues, ask for help in Slack and then update the documentation to reflect the resolution (so the next person that we hire doesn't run into the same problem).
   - You will need to run Sourcegraph locally to test and validate work that engineering is doing, to provide early feedback, or to review the UX of recently implemented work.